SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_ENERGIE_ALLYSS.md

 # TDF ENERGIE ALLYSS

-The TDF Energie Allyss connector is a virtual connector that maps the parameters of the Energy system via the TDF Jbus PLC driver.
+The TDF Energie Allyss connector is a virtual connector that maps the parameters of the Energy system via the TDF Jbus PLC connector.

 ## About